-Accuracy: Closeness of agreement between the result of a measurement and reference values, as measured using EPA approved methods, defined in Section B4.
+Accuracy: Closeness of agreement between the result of a measurement and reference value (i.e., corresponding laboratory result), as measured using EPA approved methods, defined in Section B4.
 Accuracy is estimated by comparisons between laboratory (defined as "true") and sensor measured values.